Skip to main content

 Finding and registering with a doctor

-To register with a GP you need to find a local practice that you can get to easily.
+Its best to register with a GP at a local practice.
+Ideally, a practice that you can easily get to.
 Click here to find your nearest GP practice.

 GP practices should make information about their services easily available to their patients.
 Most practices have a practice leaflet available, otherwise please ask for one.